 Featured Program: Douglass in DC - National PLEN Programs

 DRC students may apply for special funding for the seminar which will cover most costs.
 PLEN also offers scholarships for each seminar.
 To apply, stop by College Hall, Room 204 for an application.
+Applications are due six weeks before the start of the seminar.

 Douglass Students in front of the US Supreme Court Building at the Women, Law & Legal Advocacy Seminar